-Your current expenditure on education consultancy is below the average of your comparison group by 0.1 percentage points.
+Your current expenditure on education consultancy is above the average for your comparison group by 0.3 percentage points.

 Also known as "bought-in professional services - curriculum", this spending category includes spending in areas such as self-employed music teachers, paid support for underachieving groups, library and museum services as well as traditional curriculum consultancy services.